Granular segregation across flow geometries: a closure model for the particle segregation velocity: Equations of motion

-The drag force model of (\ref{eq:drag}) is valid for a single intruder particle in an otherwise homogeneous bed of the other species, and the impact of nearby particles of the same species in a size-bidisperse mixture is unclear.
-Since we are interested in the segregation velocity of particles in a mixture, it is necessary to determine the dependence of the drag force in a mixture, $F^D_{i}$, on species concentration.
-To this end, later in this paper we describe simulations examining the dependence of $C^D_i$ on mixture concentration.
+The drag coefficient, $C^D_{i,0}$, in (\ref{eq:drag_coefficient}) is for a single intruder particle in an otherwise homogeneous bed of the other species.
+Since we are interested in the segregation velocity of particles in a mixture, it is necessary to determine the dependence of the drag force in a mixture, $F^D_i,$ on species concentration.
+Previous approaches to determine the mixture $C^D_i$ have predominantly focused on density-bidisperse mixtures where $R_d=1$ \citep{tripathi2013density,duan2020segregation,bancroft_drag_2021} due to the simplicity of estimating the segregation force in terms of buoyancy.
+Reported values of $C^D_i$ at $R_d=1$ based on this approach range from 1.7 to 3.7 depending on the volume fraction, and $C^D_i$ is independent of $c_i$ for density-bidisperse mixtures.
+However, the concentration dependence of $C^D_i$ in size-bidisperse mixtures ($R_d\ne 1$ and density ratio $R_\rho=1$) has not been considered explicitly, although~\cite{bancroft_drag_2021} mention it in passing.
+We use simulations of controlled shear flow later in this paper (section~\ref{sec:Drag_mix}) to demonstrate that the drag coefficient is nearly independent of the mixture concentration for the conditions we consider here.
+For now, in order to proceed with the analysis, we simply assume that $C^D_i \approx C^D_{i,0}$.
+Hence,

+where the mixture drag coefficient, $C^D_i$, has been substituted for the intruder drag coefficient, $C^D_{i,0}$, and the species-specific segregation velocity in the mixture, $w_i$, for the intruder segregation velocity, $w_{i,0}$, in (\ref{eq:drag}).